Skip to main content

 });

-An input selector can be provided if the state is nested, which will be combined using reselect's createSelector.
+An input selector can be provided if the state is nested, which will be used to select the relevant slice of state.

 import "./styles.css";